ayeks/devsecops-reference-architectures/README.md

 # DevSecOps Reference Architectures

 This is a collection of DevSecOps reference architectures.
-I was tired of crawling through low resolution slideshares and email-grabbing web forms, therefore I started this repo to share reference architectures - for free - for everyone.
+I was tired of crawling through low resolution slideshares and email-grabbing web forms, therefore I started this repo to share reference architectures - for free - for everyone - for contributing.

 ### Contributing